Mari Mennel-Bell, JazzSLAM's Educator/pianist and

 The History of JazzSLAM

-Mari brings a unique combination of skills and perspectives to the educational arena.
-JazzSLAM presentations provide a lively and educationally stimulating experience for both students and faculty.
+-Mari brings a unique combination of skills and perspectives to educational and performance arenas.

 JazzSLAM's Newest Bass Player